-The number of students times 55 square feet of classroom per student times the construction cost per foot, plus \$1,000 per student for buses.
+The number of students times 55 square feet of classroom per student time the construction cost per foot, plus \$1,000 per student for buses.

-Education impacts will be mitigated through increased property tax revenues, royalties returned to the county, negotiated agreement or perhaps some combination of the three sources..
-Net cost to the County should approach zero, depending upon how much additional cost is borne by the developer.
+Either through increased property tax revenues, royalties passed back to the county or negotiated agreement, education impacts will be mitigated.
+Net cost to the County should approach zero, although it is unknown how much additional cost will be borne by the developer.